kasenetz/hbcd-docs/docs/datacuration/exclusions.md

 <ul>
     <li>For all participants with only one active V01 visit, sex is changed from "Male/Female" to “Other”</li>
     <li>All empty strings (“”) or missing values are replaced with the default ReproSchema-compliant string “n/a”</li>
-    <li>“Candidate_Age” is computed in years except for V01, for which values are replaced with "n/a"</li>
     <li>Some fields can have out-of-range values.
 They are considered “extreme” values and are changed to “n/a”.
 This filter was applied to <code>pex_bm_healthv2_inf</code> - see <a href="../../measures/pregexp/preghealth#field-exclusions">Pregnancy & Infant Health > Field Exclusions</a> for details.
 </ul>
 </div>